Addressing type Ia supernova color variability with a linear spectral template

-To find accurate PCs using Singular Value Decomposition (SVD) the mean of each feature, in our case each supernova, is required to be zero.
-Therefore, we remove the mean prior to applying PCA and then, we transform the original vector of means to the new basis, returning a contribution for each PC.
-This process is necessary otherwise the first surface that we will further verify that resembles an average type Ia supernova flux would show non physical negative values.
-A further treatment we choose not to apply is scaling each feature such that the standard deviation is equal to one.
-This is common when dealing with features of different scales, in which cases PCA could prioritize some over others.
-However, the scaling would treat the most common objects in equity with some less common, diverse objects with lower relative rest-frame fluxes seen in our sample.
+To find accurate PCs using Singular Value Decomposition (SVD) the mean of each feature, in our case, each grid element, is required to be zero.
+Therefore, we remove from each SN the average SED before applying the decomposition method to the training sample. $M_0$ in equation~(\ref{eq:restframeflux}) is the average surface while the remaining components, $M_i$ (with $i>0$), are the principal components.

-We perform this dimensionality reduction through the python package Scikit-learn, \citet{scikit-learn}.
-The input data is a $30561 \times 164$ matrix with the flattened SEDs placed as columns.
-Fig.~\ref{fig:cumexpvariance} shows the cumulative explained variance as a function of the number of components, $N_c$.
+We perform this dimensionality reduction through the Python package Scikit-learn, \citet{scikit-learn}.
+The input data is a $150 \times 32208$ (150 training SEDs) matrix of the flattened SN SEDs, previously regularized and normalized, placed as rows.
+Fig.~\ref{fig:cumexpvariance} shows the cumulative explained variance as a function of the number of components kept from the new ordered basis, $N_c$.